 Since Argentina's 1983 transition to democracy and subsequent constitutional reform in 1994, the Catholic Church has somewhat distanced itself from politics.
-Further, society has experienced both secularization and an increase in Protestant membership, with the proportion of Argentines claiming a Catholic identity decreasing from around 76% in 2008 to 63% today.
+Further, society has experienced both secularization and an increase in Protestant membership, with the proportion of Argentines claiming a Catholic identity tens of thousands of pilgrims walk some 38 mi from Buenos Aires to pray in the provincial city of Luján.
+Likewise, many students enrolled in private schools attend institutions that the Catholic Church manages.

+Argentines claiming a Catholic identity decreasing from around 76% in 2008 to 63% today.
 Even among Argentines who claim a Catholic identity, many perceive the faith as simply part of their cultural heritage, having no regular role in their personal or professional lives.
 By contrast, Protestants are more likely to attend weekly religious services than Catholics.